ganeti/ganeti/man/gnt-instance.rst

 user\_shutdown
     Valid for the KVM hypervisor.

-    This boolean option determines whether the KVM instance suports user shutdown detection.
+    This boolean option determines whether the KVM instance supports user shutdown detection.
 This option does not necessarily require ACPI enabled, but ACPI must be enabled for users to poweroff their KVM instances.